 Assume the investors pay $9,800,000 for the bonds having a face or maturity value of $10,000,000.
 The difference of $200,000 will be recorded by the issuing corporation as a debit to Discount on Bonds Payable, a debit to Cash for $9,800,000, and a credit to Bonds Payable for $10,000,000.

 Over the life of the bonds, the initial debit balance in Discount on Bonds Payable will decrease as it is amortized to Bond Interest Expense.

-Over the life of the bonds the debit balance in Discount on Bonds Payable will decrease as it is amortized to Interest Expense.
-The combination of the unamortized debit balance in Discount on Bonds Payable and the $5,000,000 credit balance in Bonds Payable is the book value or carrying value of the bonds payable.
+The combination of the unamortized debit balance in Discount on Bonds Payable, the unamortized debit balance in Bond Issue Costs, and the $10,000,000 credit balance in Bonds Payable is referred to as the book value (or carrying value) of the bonds payable.